pulp-platform/ara/DEPENDENCIES.md

 The unit tests can also run on Spike, the RISC-V ISA Simulator, which is also included as a submodule (`toolchain/riscv-isa-sim`).
 This version of Spike is patched to align the behavior of the `vcsr` CSR with the toolchain and with RVV v0.9.

+We provide a Python script to run `clang-format` and format the C and C++ files of this repository (`scripts/run-clang-format.py`).
+This file is licensed under the MIT license.

 ### Verilator simulations

 In order to run Verilator simulations, you will need a modern Verilator installation.